Environmental Health & Safety

 Acute exposure to formaldehyde can cause severe irritation of the skin, throat and nose.
 High levels can cause tissue damage and severe respiratory tract injury.
 Formaldehyde is also a pulmonary sensitizer.
 Specimen containers containing formaldehyde solutions should be handled carefully.
 Proper protective equipment should be worn and proper ventilation is required when there is a potential for exposure.
 In the event of a spill of a specimen container, soak up the spilled liquid with paper towels and place the debris in a sealed container for disposal as hazardous waste.

-EH&S has a written Formaldehyde Program and a Formaldehyde Spill Cleanup Protocol for Patient Care locations.
+EH&S has a written Formaldehyde Program and a Formaldehyde Spill Cleanup Protocol for Patient Care locations. - Prescription Drugs

 Prescription drugs and other pharmaceutical agents in a liquid form can present an opportunity for chemical exposure.
 Prescription drugs in solid form can present a potential for exposure if the materials are cut, crushed, or powdered.
 The hazards to personnel vary based on the concentration of the active ingredient and the route of exposure.
-The SDS for these liquid chemical agents and those agents that may be crushed or powdered must be made available in accordance with the OSHA Hazard Communication Standard and are available from the SMH Pharmacy.
+The SDS for these liquid chemical agents and those agents that may be crushed or powdered must be made available in accordance with the OSHA Hazard Communication Standard and are available from the SMH Pharmacy. - Pentamidine

 Pentamidine is a drug that is administered primarily in aerosol form to patients being treated for Pneumocystis carinii pneumonia.
 Acute irritation has been noted in staff members exposed to the aerosol.
 Staff members administering Pentamidine should make efforts to minimize the release of aerosolized Pentamidine and limit the amount of time spent in the room where the drug is administered.
 Refer to the SMH's Pentamidine Policy, available on the web and SMH Policy Manual.
+The chronic health effects and reproductive effects are unknown at this time so care should be taken to minimize exposure to the drug. - Ribavirin

+Ribavirin is a drug used in aerosol form to treat lower respiratory tract infections caused by respiratory syncytial virus (RSV), and other diseases.
+Refer to the SMH Ribavirin Policy on Sharepoint for the proper administration of Ribavirin and precautions that are to be observed.
 Health care workers treating patients with Ribavirin in aerosolized form, without respiratory protection for a prolonged period, have complained of severe headache, eye irritation, coughing and upper respiratory tract irritation.
 Lung irritation, wheezing and shortness of breath has been noted in people with asthma.
 Ribavirin has also been found to be teratogenic and/or embryo lethal in studies on rodents.
 Currently there is no data on reproductive effects in humans.
 Pregnant employees or employees planning pregnancy should use the recommended procedures and personal protective equipment to limit exposure.

 Information on chemicals is readily available to personnel through the University's Chemical Inventory / SDS System, Chematix.
 Product labels and SDSs contain valuable information on using chemicals safely, first aid and emergency procedures.
 In the event of a spill, call Public Safety at x13 and request the assistance of the University Chemical Spill Team.
 Should an exposure occur, personnel are to use the appropriate first aide.
 The Poison Control Center (800-222-1222) can provide useful information for further medical treatment that may be needed.
 Document the exposure by completing an Employee Incident Report.